hcs42/ExponWords/README.markdown

    ExponWords-related stuff):

         $ source "$EW_ENV/bin/activate"
-        $ cd "$HOME"  # The directory that should contain the ExponWords dir
+        $ cd "$HOME"  # The directory that will contain the ExponWords dir
         $ django-admin.py startproject ExponWords

 2. Clone the ExponWords repository as a Django application called `ew`: